lukso-network/LIPs/LSPs/LSP-3-UniversalProfile-Metadata.md

                 "url": 'string'
             },
             ...
+            // OR link a DigitalAsset (NFT)
+            {
+                "address": Address, // the address of an LSP7 or LSP8 "tokenId": 32bytes  // (optional) if token contract is an LSP7 },
         ],
         "backgroundImage": [ // Image in different sizes, that can be used in conjunction with profile image to give a more personal look to a profile.
             {